 – The relationship between forgiveness and personal growth

-Proposals will also be considered on any related theme.
-300 word proposals should be submitted by Friday 14th February 2014.
-If an proposal is accepted for the conference, a full draft paper of no more than 3000 words should be submitted by Friday 16th May 2014.
-Proposals should be submitted simultaneously to both Organising Chairs; abstracts may be in Word or RTF formats with the following information and in this order:
+300 word proposals should be submitted by Friday 30th January 2015.
+All submissions are at least double blind peer reviewed.
+Proposals should be submitted simultaneously to the Organising Chairs; abstracts may be in Word or RTF formats with the following information and in this order:

 a) author(s), b) affiliation as you would like it to appear in programme, c) email address, d) title of proposal, e) body of proposal, f) up to 10 keywords.